UCLM-ESI/net-book-code/flow-control/README.md

 - `lazy-server.py` waits for the user to press a key before receiving some data, then pauses again.

 You may observe that the client stops sending when the buffers are full and resumes once there is free space.

+Run this command to view socket variables:

+$ ss -timon sport = 2000 or dport = 2000